kai3341/wrap-mutant/packages/react-rendered-array/README.md

 _Requires to publish my fork of heap implementation_

 More info about [heap data structure](<https://en.wikipedia.org/wiki/Heap_(data_structure)>).
 Actually it means always sorted `Array`.
 Very useful in graphics, but can be used everywhere you need always sorted data

+# Any questions?

+Don't be afraid to open [this library source code](https://github.com/kai3341/wrap-mutant/tree/main/packages/react) -- it's really small.
+Also we have [Telegram Community](https://t.me/wrap_mutant/4)